-The Effect Audio Janus D (Dynamic) is one half of a two palladium infused TOTL cables launched by the Singaporean based company.
+The Effect Audio Janus D (Dynamic) is one-half of two palladium-infused TOTL cables launched by the Singaporean-based company.
 This is priced at $1399.

 Disclaimer: The Effect Audio Janus was sent to us a sample in exchange for our honest opinion and does not have to be returned.
 We thank Effect Audio for this opportunity.

 Note, this review follows our new scoring guidelines for 2022 which you can read up on here.